Ceiba speciosa (A.St.-Hil.) Ravenna

 Bombax aculeatum, Chorisa speciosa, Chorisia speciosa, Spirotheca rimbachii

-Ceiba speciosa, formerly known as Chorisia speciosa, is a large, semi-deciduous tree with several unique and attractive characteristics.
-It can grow up to 60 feet (18 m) tall and up to 30 feet (10 m) wide, but most noticeable are the studded, large, conical prickles on the greenish trunk and branches.
+Ceiba speciosa, formerly known as Chorisia speciosa, is a large semi-deciduous tree with several unique and attractive characteristics.
+It can grow up to 60 feet (18 m) tall and up to 30 feet (10 m) wide, but the large studded conical prickles on the greenish trunk and branches are most noticeable.
 The branches hold a palmately compound leaf with 6 to 8 leaflets that are up to 5 inches (12.5 cm) long.
-Flowers are large, showy, pale pink to rose in color, with five frilly petals and cream to yellow center.
+Flowers are large, showy, pale pink to rose-colored, with five frilly petals and cream to yellow center.
 They appear in summer into fall.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).